DennisBroekhuizen/DennisBroekhuizen-FinalProject-TravelingSalesman/README.md

 ### Minimum viable product
 * Add addresses to plan a route
-* Save routes to a calander
+* Save routes to a calander (Skipped in consultation with Martijn)
 * Travel with an ordered efficient route by exporting the route to Google Maps or Apple Maps
 * When the route is started by the user, show checkmarks at visited places by checking a users current location when reopening the app.
 Resume the journey by picking the last checkmarked place and the next place in the list.